fireMCG/Exiled-Vault/Exiled Vault Shared/Exiled Vault Artefacts/PoE2/W/Wings of Caelyn.md

 ## Wings of Caelyn
-The older brother rtetained calm in the midst of fury.
+The older brother retained calm in the midst of fury.
 ##
 ![[Wings of Caelyn.png]]

 ---
 ## Tags
-#Item/Artefact
+#Category/Artefact
 #PoE2